-The recent energy price hikes alongside rising housing and food costs have all contributed to a cost of living crisis for many households across the country.
+The recent energy price hikes alongside rising housing and food costs have all contributed to increased vulnerability to a cost of living crisis for many households across the country.
 While most of us are feeling the squeeze in some way, for many, it is leading to stark choices between food, heat and other necessities.

 We combined pre-existing open data to produce an experimental, small-area “Cost of Living: Vulnerable households” indicator.
-This measure combines data from Joseph Rowntree Foundation (JRF) on a Minimum Income Standard with the most comprehensive data available on household incomes to produce a relative measure – where a higher score indicates higher vulnerability to cost of living pressures.
+This measure combines data from Joseph Rowntree Foundation (JRF) on a Minimum Income Standard with the most comprehensive data available on household incomes to produce a relative measure – where a higher score indicates higher vulnerability to cost of living crisis.

 While Local Authority level data on cost of living exists, this measure brings something new to the data landscape, as it is small-area level and captures a broader set of income groups (incorporating income data from employment, self employment, tax credits, benefits and pensions).
 This is an experimental measure and we will explore what this can and can’t be used for below, alongside some analysis of the most vulnerable areas.

 The data is currently available in our Local Insight tool.

 We are keen to hear any feedback and suggestions for how we can improve this measure, as well as any additional resources we should be aware of.